 KEY STAGE 3

 We believe that all students should have the opportunity to excel in maths.
-Students are initially grouped according to their KS2 SATS results, so that the Maths teaching team can focus teaching and learning on the needs of each student.
+Students are initially grouped according to their KS2 SATs results, so that the Maths teaching team can focus teaching and learning on the needs of each student.
 This approach develops students’ confidence in their mathematical knowledge, understanding and skills.
-We aim towards nurturing our students to become able mathematicians, independent learners and confident individuals by unlocking and enhancing their mathematical intelligence.

-The Mathematical content is grouped under 6 areas:
+The Mathematical content is grouped under 6 areas of:

 - Geometry and Measures